xlwings/xlwings/docs/reader.rst

 Limitations
 -----------
+* The reader is currently only available via ``pip install xlwings``.
+Installation via ``conda`` is not yet supported, but you can still use pip to install xlwings into a Conda environment!
 * Date cells: Excel cells with a Date/Time are currently only converted to a ``datetime`` object in Python for ``xlsx`` file formats.
 For ``xlsb`` format, pandas has the same restriction though (it uses ``pyxlsb`` under the hood).
 * Dynamic ranges: ``myrange.expand()`` is currently inefficient, so will slow down the reading considerably if the dynamic range is big.
 * Named ranges: Accessing named ranges is currently only supported via ``mysheet["mynamedrange"].value``, but not via ``mybook.names`` or ``mysheet.names``.